AndHann404/Active-Directory-/README.md

 ---

-Troubleshooting:
+Troubleshooting VM:

 I Had issue when booting up the VM: When it started to boot, it ended up failing due to not find an "Operating System".

-The Fix: Selected the ISO image I was using in VMware setting.
+* The Fix: Selected the ISO image I was using in VMware setting.

 ---